 With the 16th century came one of Britain’s most famous monarchs, Henry VIII.
 His Act of Union made him the first ruler to declare himself king of both England and Wales.
 In 1553, he divorced his Catholic wife, Catherine of Aragon in favour of Anne Boleyn.
 As a result, the pope excommunicated Henry, who went on to name himself the head of the Church of England.

 Henry’s daughter, Elizabeth, was crowned queen six years after his death.
 Her reign has been classified as the first Golden Age of England.
 Her successor was James VI, a Catholic, and the son of Mary Queen of Scots, making James both king of Scotland and England.
-The divide between Protestants and Catholics widened resulting in James’ successor, Charles I to unite Britain and Ireland.
+The divide between Protestants and Catholics widened resulting in James’ successor, Charles I uniting Britain and Ireland.
 This resulted in the English Civil War where Oliver Cromwell, who beheaded Charles I, went on to rule as a dictator.
 It wasn’t until 1707 that another Act of Union joined Scottish and English parliaments to create a single kingdom.

 For Britain, the 19th century was a time of great expansion.
 Under Queen Victoria, Britain had interests on every continent and she ruled over 40% of the globe and one-quarter of the world’s population.
-Britain entered the First World War in 1914, fighting until the end in 1918.
+Britain entered the First World War in 1914, fighting until the end of 1918.
 A devastating time for all of Europe, Britain was not exempt.
 Following the war, the Labour Party came into being, assuring better rights for workers and universal suffrage in 1928.

 Britain declared war on Germany after the invasion of Poland in September 1939.
 This was a war fought on the continent and at home as many cities in Britain were bombed heavily.
 Winston Churchill became Prime Minister during the war and was responsible for galvanizing Brits at home and at the front.
-Following the war, Britain was bankrupt, forcing their vast empire to be dismantled.
-Britain had no choice but to grant independence to their colonies.
+Following the war, Britain was bankrupt, forcing its vast empire to be dismantled.
+Britain had no choice but to grant independence to its colonies.

 Queen Elizabeth took the throne in 1952.
 The next decade saw an outburst of British culture through music, art and film.
 The 1970s contended with an oil crisis, which greatly impacted British industry.
-Margaret Thatcher became prime minister in 1979 until 1990 and remains a controversial member of British history to this day.
+Margaret Thatcher became prime minister from 1979 until 1990 and remains a controversial member of British history to this day.

 England remains an incredibly popular tourist destination for those who love history, literature, art, sport and more.